-- obtained or commenced an approved diploma level or higher education and care qualification - this is a transitional provision which ends on 1 January 2018 (regulation 242).
+- holds an approved diploma level or higher education and care qualification.

 - Any of the other circumstances that are outlined in regulation 241 (If you believe that any of these circumstances apply to an educator at your service please contact the